 With no prospect of another movie in the foreseeable future, the Marx Brothers scattered into solo activities.
 In December of 1933, Harpo traveled to the Soviet Union, briefly passing through Nazi Germany, which terrified him.
 For the first time since the Bolshevik Revolution, the U.S. had opened diplomatic relations with the U.S.S.R. and Harpo’s brief tour was arranged by his friend Alexander Woolcott as a goodwill gesture between the two nations.
 Harpo performed at the Moscow Art Theatre and the Leningrad Music Hall.
 His silent comedy antics (playing off two Russian-speaking co-stars, and having no idea what they were actually saying) were well-received, but it was his harp playing that truly brought down the house.

 Zeppo used the Marx Brothers’ period of unemployment to fulfill his long-burning desire to jump ship.
 His departure was officially announced in Variety on March 31, 1934.
-After bouncing around a bit, by 1935 he had partnered with a guy named Allan Miller and set up a theatrical agency.
+After bouncing around a bit, by 1935 he had partnered with his brother-in-law Allan Miller and set up a theatrical agency.
 Not long after, Marx & Miller hired Gummo, becoming Marx, Miller & Marx.
 Initially, the agency deliberately avoided anything to do with the three performing Brothers, and built an impressive roster of non-Marx clients.

 Now it was the Three Marx Brothers for the first time since 1911.